mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/JTAS-02.md

 Some gas giants are extremely small (by the standards of giant planets, anyway) and fall somewhere between super-earth and gas giant in size and character.
 Very small gas giants are termed subjovians and similar in general nature, although they are likely to have a rocky core surrounded by a semi-liquid atmosphere.
 Smaller worlds might be termed ‘anomaly terrestrials’ in that they are more like rocky planets with a deep atmosphere than a true gas giant.

 The anomaly terrestrial category also includes worlds that do not fit into any other category.
-Examples include true water worlds, with oceans many kilometres deep surrounded by a dense atmosphere, or large but very low density worlds with virtually no useful resources.
+Examples include true water worlds, with oceans many kilometers deep surrounded by a dense atmosphere, or large but very low density worlds with virtually no useful resources.
 Such anomalous planets cannot be generated under the _Traveller_ rules; they are too rare to be included in a table.
 Such highly unusual worlds should be placed at the referee’s discretion and are likely to be noted throughout the surrounding region of space if there has been any significant exploration.
 Subjovians are far more common but still rare compared to true gas giants.

 ### SUPERJOVIANS AND BROWN DWARFS